 Early Entrance Screening

-*Children who will be 5 years old after September 30, 2020 but no later than December 31, 2020 may qualify for early admission in the 2020-2021 kindergarten program in the public schools if they show a high degree of maturity in areas of social, cognitive, and motor development.
-During this process, the cild will be given a cognitive assessment and should the child's IQ score meet the Early Entrance criteria, then additional evaluations will be scheduled at that time.
+*Children who will be 5 years old after September 30, 2022 but no later than December 31, 2022 may qualify for early admission in the 2022-2023 kindergarten program in the public schools if they show a high degree of maturity in areas of social, cognitive, and motor development.
+During this process, the child will be given a cognitive assessment and should the child's IQ score meet the Early Entrance criteria, then additional evaluations will be scheduled at that time.
 After all evaluations have been completed, the parent/guardian along with a team of staff will consider all data and determine if the child meets the criteria for Early Entrance.

 Individuals with Disabilities Act (IDEA) Notice

 The Individuals with Disabilities Act (IDEA) established funds for which school districts may apply.
-IDEA Part B (formerly called Title IV-B Flow-Thru) and Early Childhood Grant Applications are currently being completed by the Maple Heights City Schools for the 2020-2021 school year.
+IDEA Part B & Early Childhood Grant Applications are currently being completed by the Maple Heights City Schools for 2022-2023.
 The funds generated through these grant awards must be utilized in the education of children with disabilities.
-If you have any comments, questions, or would like additional information regarding these grant applications, you may submit them in writing to Dr. Meghan Shelby, Director of Special Pupil Services, 5740 Lawn Avenue, Maple Heights, Ohio 44137.
+If you have any comments, questions, or would like additional information regarding these grant applications, you may submit them in writing to Meghan Shelby, Special Pupil Services Director, 5740 Lawn Avenue, Maple Heights, 44137.

 Notice: Public Meeting - 516 (IDEA) Grant

 There will be a public meeting on August 3, 2022, 10:00 a.m. in the Special Pupil Services Office.
 The public is invited to meet with Dr. Shelby, Director.
 Dr. Shelby will chair the meeting.
 Questions should be directed to her at (216) 587-6100, ext.
 3600.